sekhavati/crystalline/README.md

 ## The solution
 [Jest Matchers](https://jestjs.io/docs/en/using-matchers) help make your tests easier to reason about.
-Crystalline takes this philosophy and applies it to your application code.
+Crystalline takes this approach and applies it to your application code.
 It is a library of highly comprehensible functions that perform operations commonly found in code.

 # Guiding Principles